nikizadehgfdl/CM4/README.md

 ## Running CM4

 Users need to obtain the required input data for running the experiments.
-It is not the objective of this fork to provide the user with the data.
+It is not the objective of this fork to provide users with the data.

 There are some sample slurm scripts provided under [run](run) directory to help users start experimenting after obtaining the proper input data.